 NTP settings: View and update the NTP settings.
-Takes you to the Time and location page where you can change the NTP settings.
+Takes you to the Date and time page where you can change the NTP settings.

 Security

 Shows what kind of access to the device that is active, what encryption protocols are in use, and if unsigned apps are allowed.
 Recommendations to the settings are based on the AXIS OS Hardening Guide.